The Faith Alliance mission:

 Lakota converted Busses to Food Busses and started serving at sites in 2016.

 Churches can now not worry about providing and preparing food but can concentrate on relationships and sharing God, fun and other activities with at-risk kids.
+HOWEVER, LUNCHES FOR ADULTS AND GROCERIES TO SEND HOME ON WEEKENDS ARE ALWAYS WELCOME!

 In 2016, the Summer Lunch program fed 1386 low-income Lakota children.